MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

     Eventually I branched out on my own as a freelancer, and business was great.
 My client roster was awesome, and the work wasn't tough to find based on the network I had established in the apparel / footwear / accessories industry.
 And then business dried up.
     I applied for multiple in-house positions, but came to the realization that I had (most likely) aged out of the industry.
 When you turn 50 in apparel, you either own a company or have reached upper-level positions.
 No one needs a 50 year old developer.
     Rather than wait around for jobs, I created my own business - BearFlag California.
 Long story, but I ran out of money for marketing.
 Without a marketing budget, selling product online is nearly impossible.
 My goal is to generate enough marketing budget to sell my inventory (pouches)

+BLOGSPOT 7 / AUGUST 15 2022

+LINKED IN

+I've used Linked In since my days @ adidas America (1995 - 2000).
+It's a great networking tool - I've made some amazing relationships, and have even been offered employment.
+Twice.

+But recently, Linked In has devolved into a dumpster fire of politics and over-sharing.
+Recently I've asked myself: is Linked In still a viable way to network, or has it devolved into social media?

+The answer, IMO is - Linked In is a double edged sword that has value, but that value comes with the price of having to trudge through arguments and other negative scenarios.
+My advice: use Linked In for networking only.
+Don't argue over partisan topics.
+At the very least, it's a poor reflection on a potential job candidate.
+Avoid the main feed, and use Linked In groups to establish contacts and learn about developing technology in your field of choice.